The illiquidity network of stocks in China's market crash: Results

-Zero volume of bid but soaring amount of ask suggests that on crash days investors are anxious and their anxiety are accumulating.
-As can be seen in Figure~\ref{fig:max_duration}(a), it is interesting that the maximum volume of ask in fact logarithmically grows with the duration of losing illiquidity, i.e., no-bid.
-At this stage, investors can be easily affected by others, especially the spread of pessimism.
-This logarithmic-like relationship also indicates that the longer the no-bid lasts, the more anxious the investors are and the soar of ask eventually slows down.
-The saturation of ask volume can be explained that investors will become less panic when more information is obtained.
-From this perspective, trading actions like ask can be directly connected to investor emotions and intuitively, illiquidity that based on spread of ask and bid should be coupled with emotions, especially the negative ones.
+A zero volume of bids but a soaring number of asks suggests that on crash days, investors are anxious, and their anxiety accumulates.
+As Fig.~\ref{fig:max_duration}(a) interestingly shows, the maximum volume of asks grows logarithmically with the duration of illiquidity loss, i.e., no-bid.
+In fact, Subrahmanyam proposed a theoretical model suggesting a magnet effect whereby circuit breakers may increase price variability and exacerbate price movements when the price is very close to the trigger level, potentially leading to increased trading volume~\cite{Subrahmanyam}.
+This model explains the increase in trading volume before the stock price approaches the trigger.
+On the other hand, Lee et al. examined the duration of the post-halt effect and found that volume and volatility increase rapidly after the halt~\cite{leevolume}, which is also consistent with our results.
+Moreover, our results further indicate that the maximum ask volume increases logarithmically as a function of the duration of illiquidity, which validates the existence of the magnet effect in the Chinese market and enriches its details with respect to quotes.
+Due to the existence of the circuit breaker, the trading volume will increase rapidly near the critical point.
+Nevertheless, market orders would be imbalanced since sellers are more inclined to sell assets while buyers choose to wait.
+At this stage, investors can be easily affected by others, especially by the spread of pessimism.
+It further suggests that the illiquidity rooted in high-frequency records could capture investment decisions such as panic selling.
+Given the possibility of sharing investors, the illiquidity of one stock that makes its investors panic due to a loss of liquidity might even make them sell other stocks they hold~\cite{lusmall}, which accordingly results in the comovement of illiquidity of different stocks and offers paths for the dissemination of illiquidity throughout the market.
+This logarithmic-like relationship also indicates that the longer the no-bid period lasts, the more anxious investors become and the substantial increase in the ask eventually slows.
+The saturation of ask volume can be explained by investors becoming less panicked when more information is obtained.
+From this perspective, trading actions such as an ask can also be directly connected to investor emotions, and intuitively, illiquidity based on the spread between asks and bid should be coupled with emotions, especially negative emotions.